zenden2k/image-uploader/Source/Core/README.txt

-This folder contains classes which provide Image Uploader's basic functionality, such as networking, file uploading, converting images.
-Unfortunately Video Grabber module still depends on GUI.
+This folder contains classes which provide Image Uploader's basic functionality, such as networking, file uploading, converting images, extracting video frames.

 Most of them contain cross-platform code (they don't have  Windows API or ATL dependencies).